techidaily/site-change-location/source/_posts/in-2024-3utools-virtual-location-not-working-on-oppo-reno-11-pro-5g-fix-now-drfone-by-drfone-virtual-android.md

 There are specific applications that allow you to spoof the location of your device.
 However, there are no such apps for iPhones as Apple does not allow GPS spoofing apps in the App store.
 To change the location of your iPhone, you can connect it to your PC and use a spoofing application there to change its location.
 We are going to talk about **iSpoofer**, a professional location spoofing application; 3 ways to get the **iSpoofer Pro Plan** License Key for free; Wondershare Dr.Fone - Virtual Location (iOS), a better alternative to **iSpoofer**; and the steps to spoof your iPhone GPS location using Wondershare Dr.Fone - Virtual Location (iOS).

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 1: Ways to Get the iSpoofer Pro Plane License Key Free 2022

 **iSpoofer** is a professional GPS simulation desktop application that can be used to spoof the GPS location of an iOS device.
 It runs on Windows and Mac computers.
 To change the GPS location of your iOS device, you have to install and run this application on your PC, connect your iOS device to your PC, and then spoof its location by using the application on your PC.